Brain Injury Surveillance and Reporting

 Statewide Brain Injury Needs Assessment

 The Iowa Association of Community Providers and the Brain Injury Alliance of Iowa, through a contract with the Department of Public Health, conduct annual needs assessments on behalf of the Brain Injury Services Program and the Advisory Council on Brain Injuries conduct statewide needs assessments to learn more about the needs of Iowans and the professionals who support them.
 In 2017, program staff conducted listening sessions across Iowa to gather input as well.
 This information is then used to develop Iowa's State Plan for Brain Injury and to guide the work of the program.
 Below are the most current needs assessment reports by those organizations.
-Past state plans can be found by clicking on the Advisory Council tab, on the upper left corner of this page.
+To view the state plan, please visit the Advisory Council on Brain Injuries page.